 Transformation’s protein powder is sold on Amazon which is a more objective resource for customer reviews than a brand’s website in our opinion.

 The product has been reviewed over 800 times, and has an average review rating of 4.3 out of 5 stars at the time of writing this article.
-It receives a “B” grade from Fakespot, which is a software tool that detects potentially fraudulent Amazon reviews.
-This is a good sign that the reviews are likely legitimate.

 The top positive review from a verified purchaser is written by a user named “Hans Arbelaez” who claims that the product tastes good and causes fat loss: